Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ### !end-callout

-## Best Pattern: Reassign Often, Return Often
+## Prefer Returning Results Over Modifying Inputs

-References and immutability should primarily affect our programming with awareness.
+We must remain aware of how references and mutable objects interact within our functions.

 Without awareness, modifying a mutable object risks unintentionally affecting other references.